Philipp-Sc/cosmos-rust-bot/README.md

  *You can choose between three different build options:*
 * `./install.sh dev` fast build
 * `./install.sh prod` optimized build
 * `./install.sh native` optimize the build for your CPU

+## Config

-### Step 2: terra-rust-bot.json
+### terra-rust-bot.json

- > :warning: If this file does not exist hard coded values from the terra-rust-bot implementation are used.

  > :arrow_right: This file needs to be in the working directory, from where you execute the command to run terra-rust-bot.

- * `trigger_percentage:` at which point you want to repay (1 equals a LTV of 60%).
- * `borrow_percentage:` at which point you want to borrow (1 equals a LTV of 60%).
- * `target_percentage:` the LTV do you want to maintain (1 equals a LTV of 60%).
+ * `trigger_percentage:` recommended value not greater than 0.95 (= trigger repay at 95% of the borrow limit).
+ * `borrow_percentage:` recommended value around 0.7 (= trigger borrow at 70% of the borrow limit).
+ * `target_percentage:` recommended value 0.8 (= repay position to 80% of the borrow limit).
- * `max_tx_fee:` the maximum UST amount you want to spend per transaction per fee.
+ * `max_tx_fee:` safeguard parameter: max.
+UST amount to spend per transaction for the fees. recommended value 5.
- * `max_gas_adjustment:` currently not used by the bot.
- * `gas_adjustment_preference:` the gas_adjustment you want to use, recommended value is "1.2" or higher.
+ * `gas_adjustment_preference:` the gas_adjustment you want to use, recommended value is "1.2" or higher to ensure transactions go through.
- * `min_ust_balance:` the minimum UST balance, if below this value no further transactions will be made.
+ * `min_ust_balance:` min.
+UST balance, if below this value no further transactions will be made.
 If min_ust_balance is 10 UST then you should have more than that deposited for the bot to be able to execute transactions, around 15 or 20 UST.
 It is your job to make sure the balance is sufficient.
- * `ust_balance_preference:` should be higher than min_ust_balance.
-For example 20 UST.
-Auto Repay will try to maintain the balance at that value.
+ * `ust_balance_preference:` greater than min_ust_balance, the bot will try to maintain the balance at the given value.

+## Usage

-### Step 3: Run terra-rust-bot
+### Run terra-rust-bot

 > :arrow_right: To optimize terra-rust-bot's response time run it on a multi-core system for the best performance.